lukewegener/squid2mcas/README.md

 [libdefaults]
 	default_realm = YOURDOMAIN.COM
 ```
 6. Edit 'docker-compose.yml'.
-Under services\squid, replace *<insert_squid_hostname_here>* with the FQDN address for the Squid proxy.
+Under services\squid, replace *<insert_squid_hostname_here>* with the FQDN address you want to use for the Squid proxy.
 For example:
 ```bash
 services:
   squid: